 Theresa is a loyal D.C. sports fan, especially the Washington Capitals, Nationals and Redskins and attends games every chance she gets.
 She also enjoys spending time traveling with her husband and family.

 Kyler joined MainSpring in March of 2016 as their marketing coordinator.
 She’s responsible for the firm’s marketing efforts, which include content marketing, inbound and outbound marketing, and publication design.
 She also helps manage the firm’s website, and is responsible for its continual improvement.

 Kyler enjoys singing at karaoke bars, and is convinced she could become an interior designer with all of her HGTV experience.
-She loves all things sports—especially cheering for her favorite team, the Ravens, with her dad.
-In her free time, she enjoys spending time with family and friends, as well as her fiancé and their two perfect puppies—Bentley and Ranger.
+She loves all things sports—especially cheering for her favorite team, the Ravens.
+In her free time, she enjoys spending time with family and friends, as well as her husband and their two perfect puppies—Bentley and Ranger.

 Make every interaction count, whether it’s with a client, vendor or co-worker.
 Strong, meaningful connections lead to retention.